Dastardi/Dastardi.github.io/projects.md

   <div style="text-align: left;">
     <p>
       <a href="/pages/lp"><h2>Learn Prompting</h2></a>
-      Joining a discord server in January and sending a few short messages resulted in one of the most interesting online experiences of my life, in which I helped conceptualize and lead what is now a 40,000 person nonprofit dedicated to teaching people about AI.
+      Joining a discord server in January and sending a few short messages resulted in one of my most interesting experiences to date, in which I helped conceptualize and lead what is now a 40,000 person nonprofit dedicated to teaching people about AI.
     </p>
   </div>